| Safe Haskell | None |

 Close the socket.
 This function does not throw exceptions even if the underlying system call returns errors.

-If multiple threads use the same socket and one uses unsafeFdSocket
+If multiple threads use the same socket and one uses unsafeFdSocket and

-, unexpected behavior may happen.
+the other use close, unexpected behavior may happen.

-For more information, please refer to the documentation of unsafeFdSocket
+For more information, please refer to the documentation of unsafeFdSocket.

-constants are widely used as synonyms
+Address families.
+The AF_xxxxx constants are widely used as synonyms

-protocol family values, to which they are
+for the corresponding PF_xxxxx protocol family values, to which they are

 numerically equal in mainstream socket API implementations.

-Strictly correct usage would be to pass the PF_xxxxx
+Strictly correct usage would be to pass the PF_xxxxx constants as the first

-argument when creating a Socket
+argument when creating a Socket, while the AF_xxxxx constants should be

-.
+used as addrFamily values with getAddrInfo.
 For now only the AF_xxxxx

 constants are provided.